 At one-point, email may have been the standard communication tool for businesses because of its convenience, but its limitations have become increasingly clear.
 It’s time for email to take a backseat.
 As major news stories in the past few years have indicated – email is often simply not secure.
 It also is often a medium through which hackers target business—think phishing emails, for example.
 Finally, it is simply not efficient—people are slow to open their email and slow to respond.
 Compare this to text messaging (used these days one survey found by over 80% of people for business), which people are much more responsive to.
-But the problem is—text messaging doesn’t offer much in terms of security either, and often doesn’t comply with regulations.
-The question then is—what should companies do to ensure secure business communications?
-Here are four areas you should focus on.

 In emergency situations, speed is key for first responders.
 Law enforcement agencies need to have the tools in place to be able to communicate and coordinate quickly.
 Using old and clunky tools—like desktops and laptops—are simply not sufficient for teams to make decisions quickly and securely.
 And, the traditional radio system can present interoperability problems.